UrbsLab/STREAMLINE/docs/source/pipeline.md

 CatBoost/CGB and ExSTraCS.
 Explicitly requesting an unsupported model raises an error instead of silently changing the data representation.

+By default, rerunning P6 overwrites the requested model artifacts.
+Set `skip_completed_models=True` for recovery runs that skip completed model/CV markers and submit only failed or missing model jobs.

 Outputs include fitted model pickles, predictions, per-fold metrics, feature importance estimates, and Optuna trial summaries.